PM Modi 'really going out of his way' to work with Sikh community: Darshan Singh Dhaliwal | Headlines

 - United States

-Prime Minister Narendra Modi is ''really going out of his way'' to work with the Sikh community, both inside and outside India, Indian-American businessman and philanthropist Darshan Singh Dhaliwal said Thursday.
+Prime Minister Narendra Modi is ''really going out of his way'' to work with the Sikh community, both inside and outside India, Indian-American businessman and philanthropist Darshan Singh Dhaliwal has said.

 Dhaliwal has been selected as one of the 27 recipients of the Pravasi Bharatiya Samman this year.

-''I think Modi is doing a lot for the Sikh commander.
+''I think Modi is doing a lot for the Sikh community.
 He's doing a lot for the country, but especially for the Sikhs he is doing a lot.
 And I don't know what else can he do?
-He is really going out of his way to work with the Sikh community,'' he told PTI in an interview.
+He is really going out of his way to work with the Sikh community,'' he told PTI on Thursday in an interview.

 The two along with other recipients would be presented the prestigious award by the Indian President during the Pravasi Bharatiya Divas in Indore from January 8-10.